zeranecatamco/Student-Webpages/README.md

 ---

-### ✅ Use the prompt below to generate your README.md file using ChatGPT.
+### ✅ Use the Prompt Below to Generate Your `README.md` File Using ChatGPT

-The prompt already includes everything your README needs — simply copy and paste it into ChatGPT to get started.
+Please make sure to **update the example links in the prompt before pasting** it into ChatGPT — this ensures that the AI includes your actual GitHub repo and live site.
+If you forget to update them, ChatGPT may include placeholders or incorrect links.

+Copy and paste the prompt below, and once you have added your links to the repo and live site, you can submit the prompt to ChatGPT:

 > Can you write a professional `README.md` file for my final portfolio project?
 >